 FA contract: Robinson Canó, 2B (10/$240M, 2014)

 Canó spent the first nine years of his career with the Yankees before joining the Mariners in free agency following four straight top six MVP finishes, Silver Slugger Awards and All-Star selections.
 The Mariners traded him and Edwin Díaz in a deal to the Mets after the fifth year of the deal.
-Hernández’s extension kept him in Seattle through the 2019 season, at which point the 15-year veteran pitched an emotional "goodbye" game during the final homestand of the year.
+Rodríguez's extension guarantees 13 years and $210 million, but could max out at 18 years and $470 million.
+The team's prior largest extension belonged to Félix Hernández, another Seattle icon, like Rodríguez has quickly become.

 Extension: Elvis Andrus, SS (8/$120M, 2013)

-After spending his first seven years in Seattle, Rodriguez signed a $252 million deal with the Rangers, the largest by total value at the time.
-Texas traded him to the Yankees after three years, where he later opted out and re-signed, setting another contract record.
-Andrus had played four full seasons at the time of his extension, including a second-place Rookie of the Year finish in his first year in 2009.
+Nearly 20 years after signing Alex Rodriguez to a 10-year, $252 million deal, the largest by total value at the time, the Rangers struck again to add another star shortstop, reaching a 10-year, $325 million contract with Seager.
+Andrus, Texas' starting shortstop until he was traded to the A's in 2021, had played four full seasons at the time of his extension, including a second-place Rookie of the Year finish in his first year in 2009.

 NATIONAL LEAGUE EAST